 A) An eye-catching, professional-looking website that turns out to be quite expensive to build, or

-B) The same eye-catching, professional-looking website, but for a tiny fraction of the cost of getting site ”A” built.
+B) The same eye-catching, professional-looking site, but at a fraction of the cost of getting option ”A” built.

-If you selected option ”B” above, then you need to know more about the benefits of using WordPress, why WordPress can give you a beautiful website that could turn out to be much less expensive to build than websites which use a web development tool … and how to tell the two apart!
+If you chose website ”B” above, then you need to learn more about the benefits of using WordPress, why WordPress can give you an eye-catching website that could turn out to be far less expensive to build than websites built using a website building application … and how to tell the two types apart!

-WordPress is the world’s most popular online publishing platform and content management system (CMS).
-It is a flexible and powerful content management system that is ideally suited for all businesses and non-technical users.
+WordPress is the world’s preferred online publishing platform and content management system (CMS).
+It is a powerful CMS suitable for businesses on a budget.

-Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a beginner with no programming skills to use and manage, and offers an array of helpful extensions that make your web presence extremely effective when it comes to getting your content published, promoting visitor engagement, generating business leads and sales, enhancing your site’s capabilities, etc.
+Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a beginner with no technical skills to use and manage, and offers an array of helpful functions that make your web site extremely effective when it comes to getting your content published, promoting visitor engagement, generating business leads and sales, enhancing your site’s capabilities, scalability, etc.

 With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your site is also driven by WordPress.

-And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built quite inexpensively?
+And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for a much smaller cost?

-Do you need to know if a website was built using WordPress?
-Maybe you’ve come here because you’ve read about all of the great benefits of using WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS.
+Do you need to know if a website uses WordPress?
+Maybe you’ve come to this page because you’ve heard or read about all of the great advantages of using WordPress, and you’re now wondering if your site runs on the WordPress software, or some other website application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?